Lehigh works to adhere to religious observations - The Brown & White

 “It’s not possible to write two different exams that are not carbon copies of each other,” Ho said.

-He said he will certainly contact the Chaplain’s Office if there’s an ambiguous issue with religious observance and assignments.
+He said he would certainly contact the Chaplain’s Office if there’s an ambiguous issue with religious observance and assignments.

 Steffen said if a professor denies a student an accommodation, then the student should come and see him to discuss the issue with the professor and indicate the need to devise an accommodation.

 “You don’t want to put a student at a disadvantage,” Steffen said.
-“You also don’t want to put them at an advantage, so the professor’s gotta figure that stuff out.”
+“You also don’t want to put them at an advantage, so the professor (has to) figure that stuff out.”

 “It’s not an issue,” Tartaglia said.
 “It’s, ‘How do we work around it?’”